-What is a shaker-style kitchen and is it right for me?
+What is a Shaker-style kitchen and is it right for me?

 They’re more often than not made from real wood, and so are known for their strength and durability.
 However, they come in many, many different styles.

-For something bang on trend, a shaker-style kitchen door replacement idea is removing the central panel, and inserting fluted glass in its place – adding another layer of interest, and keeping the scheme light and airy.
+For something bang on trend, a Shaker-style kitchen door replacement idea is removing the central panel, and inserting fluted glass in its place – adding another layer of interest, and keeping the scheme light and airy.

 To add a fun twist to a more traditional look, why not paint the island a different colour to the rest of the units?
 Or, have the island on legs to help create a sense of space.